rwblokzijl/Msc-thesis-EuroToken/thesis.md

 For a block to be considered valid:

-1. All standard block-lattice invariants are maintained.
+1. All standard block-DAG invariants are maintained.
 2. All blocks preceding it are verified to be valid
 3. The total spent amount is  to be less than the spendable balance.